Careers in Energy 2024 (CIE24) will offer a unique insight into the energy sector and the opportunity to engage with some…

 Click here to find out more.

-Waste is collected in a number of ways, including:
+Waste is collected through various methods, including:

 Under the ELC scheme, a wide range of learning can be taken, provided it is offered by an approved provider listed on the ELCAS website and is at level 3 or above.
 For full details of how to make the most of your ELC, refer to the in-depth features elsewhere on the Quest website